RikkaApps/RikkaApps.github.io.backup/storage_redirect/docs/en/technical_details.md

 In Android P and above, for unlimited reflection, the hidden api check is forced to disable (modify `runtime_flags` of `nativeForkAndSpecialize`).

-On Android Q, the file uri exposure check is forced to disabled in systemui process (execute `StrictMode.disableDeathOnFileUriExposure`). (fix "system bug" with violence)

 ### 4.2.
 Fix rename

 By hooking `rename` within the app process, if -1 is returned and `errno == EXDEV` then copy and delete and modify the return value.